LauLauThom/Fiji-QualiAnnotations/README.md

 ![Twitter Follow](https://img.shields.io/twitter/follow/LauLauThom?style=social)
 [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/laurent132.thomas@laposte.net)

-Those Fiji plugins allow to __describe images or image-regions (outlined by ROI) to 1 or a set of user-defined keywords (or categories/classes)__.
+Those Fiji plugins allow the __annotations of images or image-regions (outlined by ROI) with user-defined keywords (categories/classes)__.
 They can be used to perform routine description of sample images, or to generate ground-truth category annotations for the training of a classifier for instance.
-Besides qualitative annotations, any measurement as selected in the Fiji `Analyze > set Measurements`menu is reported to the table if the option `run Measure` is selected in the plugin.
+Besides qualitative annotations, any measurement as selected in the Fiji `Analyze > set Measurements`menu is reported to the table if the option `run Measure` is selected in the initial configuration window.
 The measurements and annotations are reported for the full-image by default.
 To annotate ROI, either draw a new one before making a new annotation (it should be the actively selected ROI), or select existing Roi in the RoiManager before annotating.